aws-samples/aws-stepfunctions-examples/cdk/eventbridge-event-tester/README.md

 }
 ```

 9. Inspect the method content.
 Navigate to the event rule deployed by the stack.
 Go to Amazon EventBridge [console](https://console.aws.amazon.com/events/home).
 Select `Rules` under `Events`.
 Select the event bus deployed by the stack, and select the `Event Testing Rule`.
-Inpect the event pattern, it shoud look similar to the one below:
+Inspect the event pattern, it should look similar to the one below:

 ```jsonc
 {